History (HIST)

 Course usage information

 HIST 363.
-American Business History.
+United States Business History.
 4 Credits.

 American businesses from their colonial origins to the present.
 Interaction between the political, social, economic, and ideological environment and the internal structure and activities of business enterprises.